NetSec Platform: Building Blocks

 Visibility must be a platform feature from the start, not an add-on.
 If logs are scattered then incidents take longer to resolve, change becomes riskier, and teams lose confidence.
 Ensure visibility early including log collection and retention strategy, consistent data model and event meaning, and ecosystem integrations such as XDR and SIEM.

-Consideration 5: Automation should be possible even if you don't start there.
+Consideration 5: Automation should be possible even if isn't implemented on day 1.

-You probably won't automate everything on day 1, but you should avoid decisions that make it difficult later.
-That means standardised processes, names, and configurations, consistent templates, API-friendly workflows, and minimising manual one-offs.
+Avoid making decisions that make automation difficult later.
+Standardise processes, names, and configurations.
+Use consistent templates and API-friendly workflows, and minimise manual one-offs.

 Operational Outcomes